MichalKononenko/OmicronDevGuide/README.rst

 This document provides an overview into the Omicron Project, a set of programs designed to manage and automate research in experimental settings.
-A hosted version of this documentation can be found `here`_
+A hosted version of this documentation can be found `here`_.

 Installation